lucask07/covg_clamp/README.md

 ## Changelog (v1 ---> v2)
 List on NB#1 pg 76.

 1. Add an 'Alternate Manf#' field to all ICs (where possible).
 The alternative part must be pin compatible.
 If available add an 'Alternate2 Manf#'.
+If the alternative part requires a footprint change the field is 'Alternate Manf# (footprint diff)'.
 2. Use +/-15 V op-amp to buffer 3.3 V into amplifier.
-Eliminates problem of the 3.3 V net rising since the regulator cannot sink current.  (done)
+Eliminates problem of the 3.3 V net rising since the regulator cannot sink current.
 3. Switch to a DAC with leads to improve solderability.
 Part chosen was the DAC101C081CIMK/NOPB.
-4. Correct ADG1208 Manf# to ADG1208YRUZ so that the package matches the footprint (16-TSSOP).  (done)
+4. Correct ADG1208 Manf# to ADG1208YRUZ so that the package matches the footprint (16-TSSOP).
-5. Change resistor values in adjustable regulators for lower negative voltage.
-6. Switch LM337 negative regulator to MIC5270YM5-TR (alternate MIC5270-4.1YM5-TR).
+5. Switch LM337 negative regulator to MIC5270YM5-TR (alternate MIC5270-4.1YM5-TR, fixed -4.1 V).
 Another option considered was the TPS7A3401DGNT.
+6. Change resistor values in adjustable regulators for lower negative voltage.
+The negative regulator is designed for either an adjustable version or a fixed voltage.
+The resistor values are 487 Ohm and 240 Ohm for -3.635 Volts.
 7. Need alternative to the AD8421 instrumentation amplifier in 8-MSOP.
 Locating an 8-MSOP instrumentation amplifier was challenging.
 Switched to an 8-SOIC footprint.
 8. The SMT SPDT relay 1462042-8 was not avaliable.
 The through hole version is available 1462042-7.
 Added new footprint to covg-library named Relay_SPDT_TE_1462042-7.
 9. Need alternative to the TMUX6136 (or switch to a 4x SPST + 2 channel inverter).
 The findchips risk for the TMUX6136 was low so kept this part but added 0 Ohm resistors that can be populated for a default MUX configuration.
 10. Mini banana  NOT YET DONE!
 11. More ground test points  NOT YET DONE!
 12. Fixed swap of SCL and SDA (correct by changing routing at the connector to keep other routing correct) NOT YET DONE!
+13. The TCA9555DBR (IO expander) has another Manf# for the same part as TCA9555DBT.
+The PCA9555 is an older part that is also compatible with the TCA9555.
+14. The microchip 3.3 V regulator is not available (MCP1804T-3302I/OT).

 Use the Value field to indiciate DNI (do not install) but keep the MANF# up to date.